We’re proud to work on some of the biggest and best thought leadership campaigns in B2B.

 Sonja Caymaz, senior editor

 To ignite a conversation about the future of ESG investing, Abu Dhabi Sustainability Week and renewable energy specialist Masdar explored what motivates businesses to pursue profit with a purpose.
-Longitude polled over 500 senior executives and interviewed seven corporate leaders, including Siemens Energy, UPS and Unilever, to find out.
+In this campaign example, we polled over 500 senior executives and interviewed seven corporate leaders, including Siemens Energy, UPS and Unilever, to find out.

 We found that 87% say that ESG performance is now one of their organisation’s core strategic objectives, and profit is among the strongest rationales for engagement: 65% expect to realise a financial benefit of ESG investing within two years.
 Shareholders are also a driving force for ESG across all sectors and regions.
 Nearly half say they are prioritising ESG because it is important to investors.